Smokey Mexican Beans

-This bean-based dish is packed with a whole lot of smoky flavour, veggies and tummy satisfying fibre and protein.
-Both perfect on its own but extra naughty topped with creamy avocado, fresh salsa and cashew cream.
+This bean-based recipe is packed with a whole lot of smoky flavour, veggies and tummy satisfying fibre and protein.
+Both perfect on its own but extra naughty topped with smooth avocado, fresh salsa and cashew cream.

 And if by some miracle there’s any leftovers, serve it up in tacos, on a sweet potato, as a burrito or even in a vegan cheesy baked nacho tray.